usox/hacklibs/README.md

 - [sharesta](https://github.com/usox/sharesta) - Sharesta (Strict HAck RESTful Apis) is a micro framework to build simple and easy to use rest-like applications
 - [hack router](https://github.com/hhvm/hack-router) - Request routing for HackLang
 - [heredity](https://github.com/nazg-hack/heredity) - Middleware Dispatcher For Hack
+- [zynga-hacklang-framework](https://github.com/zynga/zynga-hacklang-framework) - This is a collection of libraries that Zynga uses to enable hacklang strict usage.

 Tools